About A Girl

 On their banner,

-they have the Venus sign,
+have the Venus sign,

 replaced with a fist in the middle.